Software Development

 • Design innovation what was novel about Zoom?
 Why did everyone use it instead of FaceTime, Meet, Microsoft Teams etc?

-It's worth reviewing the slides on ethical software where they show an example of someone who made a traffic routing map that ended up sending a horde of jackasses speeding through some small residential neighborhood.
+It's worth reviewing the slides on ethical software where they show an example of someone who made a traffic routing app that ended up sending an army of jackasses speeding through some small residential neighborhood.

 Here's the quick rundown: